salboaie/SwarmESB/README.md

             concat:{ // phase that get executed in "Core" adapter node:"Core",
                 code : function (){
-                        this.message=this.message + " The swarming has begun! ";
+                        this.message = this.message + " The swarming has begun! ";
                         this.swarm("print");    //move again
                     }
             },
             print:{ //print phase executed in "Logger" adapter node:"Logger",
             code : function (){
-                cprint(this.message);    //use of some api, specific only to the Logger node },
+                cprint(this.message);    //use of some api, specific to the Logger node },
             }